Janet Jackson: 1997–1999: The Velvet Rope

-Jackson began suffering from severe depression and anxiety, leading her to chronicle the experience in her sixth album, The Velvet Rope, released October 1997.
+Jackson began suffering from severe depression and anxiety, leading her to chronicle the experience in her sixth album, The Velvet Rope, released in October 1997.
 Jackson returned with a dramatic change in image, boasting vibrant red hair, nasal piercings, and tattoos.
 The album is primarily centered on the idea that everyone has an intrinsic need to belong.
 Aside from encompassing lyrics relating to social issues such as same-sex relationships, homophobia and domestic violence, it also contains themes of sadomasochism and is considered far more sexually explicit in nature than her previous release, Janet.

 The record was hailed as "her most daring, elaborate and accomplished album" by The New York Times, while Billboard called it "the best American album of the year and the most empowering of her last five."
 The album debuted at number one on the Billboard 200 and was certified triple Platinum by the RIAA.
 It has sold over eight million copies worldwide.

 The lead single "Got 'til It's Gone" was released in September 1997, featuring guest vocals from folk singer Joni Mitchell and rapper Q-Tip.
 The song's music video, depicting a pre-Apartheid celebration, won the Grammy Award for Best Short Form Music Video.
 "Together Again" became Jackson's eighth number-one hit on the Billboard Hot 100, placing her on par with Elton John, Diana Ross, and the Rolling Stones.
 It spent a record forty-six weeks on the Hot 100 and nineteen weeks on the United Kingdom's singles chart.
 It sold six million copies worldwide, becoming one of the best-selling singles of all time.
 "I Get Lonely" peaked at number three on the Hot 100, and received a Grammy nomination for Best Female R&B Vocal Performance.
 It was Jackson's eighteenth consecutive top ten hit, making her the only female artist to garner that achievement; and surpassed only by Elvis Presley and the Beatles.

 Several other singles were released, including "Go Deep" and the ballad "Every Time", which was controversial for the nudity displayed in its music video.
 The album fully established Jackson as a gay icon for its themes regarding homosexuality and protesting homophobia.
 "Together Again", a "post-Aids pop song", and "Free Xone", considered "a paean to homosexuality" and an "anti-homophobia track", were praised for their lyrical context, in addition to Jackson's lesbian reinterpretation of Rod Stewart's "Tonight's the Night".